What Mistakes Can Stall An IT Career? - Slashdot

 ...not liking sports.
 Even though these grown men never played anything more than flag-football or a coed softball game they carry on about their favorite teams with the pronoun, "we," like they had something to do with the team's success.
 Many are huge fans of teams for whom they've never lived in the state that the team is based in and only attend games when that team comes to town for one game against the local one.

-The only real carreer killer is complacency (Score:2)
+The only real carreer killer is complacency (Score:5, Informative)

 Over time in development and IT, I've seen guys who carreers stalled - but it wasn't from anything like failing to attend social events, it was just being complacent doing one thing, and not even really excelling at it but just being "the guy who does X" for years on end.